Boundary rigidity, and non-rigidity, of projective structures: Introduction

 Fact~\ref{DimensionGroupProjectiveTransformations}, which is consequence of a general statement for the automorphism group of an arbitrary Cartan geometry, is the first hint that boundary rigidity may not be limited to conformal structures.
 Indeed, one could expect that the condition of restricting to the identity map on the boundary exhausts a large number of degrees of freedom.
 It may be interesting to note that for conformal structures the maximal dimension of the automorphism group is $\frac{1}{2}(n+1)(n+2)\leq n(n+2)$.

-The main result of our work is that boundaries of analytic manifolds with boundary endowed with an analytic projective structure are generically rigid in the above sense.
-More surprisingly however, and contrary to the conformal case, there is a class of projective structures for which we have \emph{non-rigidity}.
+The main result of our work is that the boundary of a smooth manifold with boundary endowed with a smooth projective structure is generically rigid in the above sense.
+More surprisingly however, and contrary to the conformal case, there exists a class of projective structures for which we have \emph{non-rigidity}.
 We shall discuss this further below, but first, we shall state our rigidity result after introducing our notation.

-Throughout the paper we will work on a smooth or on an analytic manifold with boundary $\Mbar$ of dimension $n\geq 2$.
+Throughout the paper we will work on a smooth manifold with boundary $\Mbar$ of dimension $n\geq 2$.
 The interior will be denoted by $M$ and the boundary by $\partial M$.

 We will make extensive use of boundary charts with coordinates $(r,y^1,\dots, y^{n-1})$.
 From this it should be understood that $r$ is a boundary defining function on the defining neighbourhood $U$ of the chart, this means that $\partial M \cap U = \{r=0\}$ and $\dd r$ is nowhere vanishing on $\partial M \cap U$.